Showing posts with label chicken salad. Show all posts

 The Best Chicken Salad Recipe - Video

 I add a little mustard with a lot of mayo for extra creamy Chicken Salad.
 Again, you can adjust the balance to please yourself and the family.
-If you don't like mustard then leave it out.
+If you don't like mustard, then leave it out.

 All the ingredients come cheaply these days.
 I get dark chicken leg quarters for way less than a dollar per pound and white meat for around 99 cents per pound from Superior, my local Latin market.
-Dark meat is harder to filet than white meat, but after you've done it a few times it does get easier
+Dark meat is harder to filet than white meat, but after you've done it a few times, it does get easier

 I lightly boil or poach the chicken pieces so they stay moist.
-You can use any chicken you have on hand, either fresh-baked or sauteed, too.
+You can use any chicken you have on hand, either fresh-baked or sautéed, too.
 I've used leftover roasted whole chicken from the deli case of my local grocery chain store when it's on sale, usually at the end of the work week.
 Leave out the skin and bones.
-Canned chicken is fine to use, too - just drain it, like you would with canned tuna.

 Poaching Video

-Click on any photo to see larger.
+Click on any photo to see it larger.

 Chicken Salad is a versatile recipe that's delish between 2 slices of bread, or as an appetizer and spread on any favorite cracker.
 Put a big scoop on your favorite green garden salad for extra flavor and heft.